bitzec/bitzec/doc/wallet-backup.md

 No matter what the cause of a corrupted or lost wallet could be, we highly recommend all users backup on a regular basis.
 Anytime a new address in the wallet is generated, we recommending making a new backup so all private keys for addresses in your wallet are safe.

-Note that a backup is a duplicate of data needed to spend ZEC so where you keep your backup(s) is another important consideration.
+Note that a backup is a duplicate of data needed to spend BZC so where you keep your backup(s) is another important consideration.
 You should not store backups where they would be equally or increasingly susceptible to loss or theft.

 ## Instructions for backing up your wallet and/or private keys